 In a blog published by Cisco Talos, researchers Warren Mercer and Paul Rascagneres explain that the virus has remained under the radar for the last two years while its developers have made a series of improvements.

-“We’ve seen file exfiltration, remote command execution capability and anti-VM techniques added throughout the life of GravityRAT,” they write.
+“We’ve seen file exfiltration, remote command execution capability and anti-VM techniques added throughout the life of GravityRAT,” Cisco’s researchers write.
 “This consistent evolution beyond standard remote code execution is concerning because it shows determination and innovation by the actor.”

 The virus is delivered through a Word file.
 Once it has been opened, a macro makes a copy of the document, renames it as a zip archive, extracts the malicious .exe file stored within it and sets it up to execute every day.